summerwings/GCN_Anticipation/README.md

 Train on Sample dataset:
 > python main.py

 In training, our default stream is only based on graph-level information, as we proposed in our paper.

-And, this source code also has an option to introduce pixel-level information into our network, referring to the previous SOTA (https://github.com/Flaick/Surgical-Workflow-Anticipation).
+Additionally, this source code also offers an option to introduce pixel-level information into our network to extend our network in different circumstances.